Litterless Lunch Study

 First our team determined the cost of each of the food items when purchased with individual-portion, pre-packaging and without.
 For example, if a family buys juice boxes the cost per serving is 44 cents compared to 27 cents per serving for juice purchased in a larger bottle and packed for lunch in a reusable drink container.

 For the purposes of our analysis, we also defined a "typical family" as 2 children and 1 adult lunch packers; and we assumed that families would likely pack lunches 180 days a year, which is the number of days in a typical school year.

 However you pack your lunches, we hope our study helps you think about your lunch in a new way - in terms of dollars and cents!

 Good for People

 Doctors and researchers have linked BPA in numerous studies to hormone problems, behavior issues, obesity, cancer, diabetes, and even kidney and heart conditions.

 Chemicals in plastics are perilous to human health because they are endocrine disrupters and hormone mimickers.
-These toxins are also harmful to the environment because less than 4% of plastics internationally are recycled and the remainder of discarded plastics is put in landfills or lost in the environment and will never biodegrade.
+These toxins are also harmful to the environment, because less than 4% of plastics internationally are recycled, with the remainder of discarded plastics put in landfills or lost in the environment and will never biodegrade.

 Good for Planet